r-guerin/i18notion/README.md

 ## Getting started

 1. Create a new Notion table containing your translations.
 First rows should contain your headers: one for the groups, one for the keys and one for each language you want to use.
-The header title for the language should be the language.
 Here is an example:

 ![Notion translation table](https://i.ibb.co/K9WVBmm/notion-table.png)